walmartlabs/lacinia/docs/tutorial/init-schema.rst

 We've made liberal use of the ``:description`` property in the schema.
 These descriptions are intended for developers who will make use of your GraphQL interface.
-Descriptions are the equivalent of doc-strings on Clojure functions, and we'll see them show up later when we :doc:`discuss GraphiQL <pedestal>`.
+Descriptions are the equivalent of docstrings on Clojure functions, and we'll see them show up later when we :doc:`discuss GraphiQL <pedestal>`.
 It's an excellent habit to add descriptions early, rather than try and go back and add them in later.